-Budget 2024: Fintechs seek regulatory clarity, improved licensing, tax reforms
+Budget 2024: Fintechs push for policy overhaul, seek regulatory clarity, improved licensing, tax reforms

 With RBI license approvals that are a core area of concern for many fintechs, the lack of transparency in the process adds another layer of complexity in getting the necessary permits.
 (Mint)